 EDF energy are one of the “Big Six” energy suppliers in the United Kingdom.
 EDF produce low-carbon energy and create 7% of the UK’s energy supply.
 They have 5 million customers in the UK and took over British Energy in 2009.
 Just under 70% of their energy is produced from nuclear power.

 SSE is one of the biggest gas and electricity suppliers in the UK.
-They were created after Southern Electric and Scottish Hydro merged back in 1998.
 Their aims include increased customer satisfaction and they have a good track record in this area.
-There are also committed to increasing the amount of renewable energy in the UK.
+They are also committed to increasing the amount of renewable energy in the UK.

 The Co-operative energy started off supplying households in the Midlands, since 2010 they have expanded across the UK.
 They now have 500,000 customers nationwide and offer both gas and electricity.
 They do not have any shareholders, but instead allow their customers a share of their profits.
 They have a good record on customer service and affordable prices.